BryanCrotaz/blender-artnet/README.md

 # Contributions wanted
 * Let's work out how to get fixture definitions in from an open source store
 * Work out how to map light lux levels to Blender light power

+Please submit a PR if you have an improvement.